 The user misperceived the toggle button that controls the public and private modes.
 The cue for the active state looked inactive to them.
 Their misperception was caused by the inverted color cues.

 Inverted color cues give the active state a dark or light color, while the inactive one gets the inverse.
-The problem is that users can interpret either state as active due to their equal color contrast.
+The problem with this is that users can interpret either state as active due to their equal color contrast.

 Equal Color Contrast Ratios